ava-labs/avalanche-docs/docs/apis/avalanchejs/generate-a-txid-using-avalanchejs.md

 ## Confirm TxID is Correct

-To confirm that the `generatedTxID` is correct issue the `BaseTx` to AvalancheGo and compare the TxID which is returned.
+To confirm that the `generatedTxID` is correct issue the `BaseTx` to AvalancheGo and compare the TxID which is returned with the recently created TxID.

 ```ts
 // get the actual txID from the full node